Epistemic Uncertainty in Conformal Scores: A Unified Approach: Computational and Methodological Details

 The employed Mixture Density Network (MDN) consists of $2$ hidden layers, each with 64 neurons, ReLU activations, and batch normalization \citep{ioffebatch2015} to enhance training stability.
 The output layer predicts three parameters for each mixture component $k = \{1, \dots, K\}$: membership probability $\pi_k(\cdot)$, the mixture mean $\mu_k(\cdot)$ and the mixture variance $\sigma^2_k(\cdot)$.
 We set the number of components to $K= 3$, outputting 9 parameters.
 The network is trained using the negative log-likelihood loss, applying a softmax activation to the mixture probabilities and a softplus activation to the variance estimates.

 Optimization relies on the Adam optimizer \citep{kingma2014adam} with a learning rate of 0.001 and a step learning rate scheduler that decays by 0.99 every 5 epochs.
 To model epistemic uncertainty, we incorporate MC dropout \citep{gal2016dropout}, applying a dropout rate of 0.5 to each hidden layer.
-All weights are initialized using PyTorch’s default settings.
-To monitor generalization performance, we reserve 30\% of the training data exclusively for validation.
-The model is trained for up to 2,000 epochs, with early stopping triggered after 50 epochs of no improvement on the validation set to prevent overfitting.
-Additionally, we apply feature scaling and target normalization to enhance numerical stability and improve parameter estimation.
+This setup implicitly corresponds to a diffuse, non-informative prior over the network weights—one that does not favor any specific parameter configuration and assumes equal uncertainty over weights.
+All network weights are initialized using PyTorch’s default scheme.
+To monitor generalization, 30\% of the training data is held out for validation.
+The model is trained for up to 2,000 epochs, with early stopping after 50 epochs without validation improvement.
+Feature scaling and target normalization are also applied to improve numerical stability and parameter estimation.

 Batch size selection is dataset-dependent: $40$ for small datasets $(n < 10000)$, $125$ for medium datasets ($n < 50000$), and $250$ for large-scaled datasets, such as WEC.
 For the image experiment, we introduce an additional hidden layer with $32$ neurons and maintain a dropout rate of $0.5$, while adjusting the batch size to $135$.
 To compute the predictive CDF $F(s(\X, Y)|\X, D)$ at $\X = \x$, we generate 500 samples of the mixture parameters using MC dropout forward passes.
 For each sampled mixture parameter set, score samples are drawn from the Gaussian Mixture Model.
 The final predictive CDF is obtained by computing the empirical distribution of $s(\X,Y)$ over these score samples.